Sign Appropriations Letters for Funding to

 End Homelessness and Create Affordable Housing

-By signing these letters, Senators Booker and Menendez are helping to create homes families can afford and end homelessness in New Jersey.
+By signing these letters, these leaders are helping to create homes families can afford and end homelessness in New Jersey.

 A $414 million increase to $2.644B for HUD’s McKinney-Vento Homeless Assistance Grants program would provide enough funding to maintain Continuum of Care (CoC) and Emergency Solutions Grant (ESG) capacity as well as: